Panda 101 – Google's Changing the Game (for the better)

 5. Include a link to your website.
 You will likely want to do this in your contact information and/or your call to action, but it is worth mentioning here.

-3. Content is King:
+3. Content Is King:

-Why Releases Should be About People
+Why Releases Should Be About People

 What makes a newsworthy story?
 Press releases that influence people and cultivate relationships.
 When you sit down to write your release, aim to have at least one of these 5 elements: